vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 returns 10
 {% endhighlight %}

-Let's try out this filter in the JPath block shown above but try to filter for something that doesn't exists.
-In that case the block returns the error string "#ERROR#".
+Now let's try to filter for something that doesn't exist.
+In this case, the block returns the error string `#ERROR#`.

 {% highlight jpath %}
 order_items[?(@.material_no == 'XXX')].quantity